THE OFFICIAL WEBSITE OF THE FORT THOMAS (KENTUCKY) HIGHLANDS HIGH SCHOOL FOOTBALL PROGRAM

 Highlands has finished the season ranked nationally in the top 25 a total of eight times (in 1982, '96, '98, '99, 2000, '04, '07 and '09).
 The Bluebirds have also been ranked in the year-end USA Today Super 25 five times (in 1982, '96, '98, 2000 and '09), including a national third-place finish in 2009.

-Entering the 2012 season, Highlands has an overall winning percentage of 78.01%, the second-highest overall winning percentage in the state of Kentucky.
+Entering the 2016 season, Highlands has an overall winning percentage of 78.19%.

 Highlands ranks first in the state with 13 undefeated football seasons (in 1930, '57, '60, '61, '64, '68, '70, '82, '96, '98, 2007, '09 and '11).